 Hydroxychloroquine (brand name Plaquenil)

 This antimalarial drug is used to treat MCTD and also lupus.
 It is a pill or pills taken one time a day.
 Though hydroxychloroquine is most often well-tolerated, some children may have stomach upset.

-About 1 in each 3,000-5,000 people who take high doses of hydroxychloroquine will accumulate pigment in the retina of the eye.
+About one in each 3,000-5,000 people who take hydroxychloroquine will accumulate pigment in the retina of the eye.
 If this is allowed to progress, it can interfere with a person's eyesight.
 For this reason, an ophthalmologist (eye doctor) needs to check your child's eyes once a year while your child is taking this medicine.
 If the eye doctor finds any pigment build up, hydroxychloroquine will be stopped before any visual problems develop.

 For patients with more severe symptoms like lung, kidney or central nervous system disease, drugs called immunosuppressives may be used.
 These drugs calm the immune system by preventing new autoimmune cells from being formed.